Sarah627/Java_miniatures/README.md

 > if you didn't install the jdk yet, go to [this part](#installing-jdk) and install it
 >
-> It's better if you have an IDE, till this point it's not mandatory yet but then it will be as we are not at the age of DOS anymore.
+> It's better if you have an IDE, till this point it's not mandatory yet ,but then it will be as we are not at the age of DOS anymore.

 1. If you don't have an IDE: (note: I won't let you stay lazy forever, you'll have to install it)